Sk2195/hospital_db_using-sql/README.md

 ## Hospital Database Project
+- Welcome to the repository for the hospital.db databae.
+This repository is intended for the management of information about a hospital or other healthcare facility.

 ## Objective:
-The objective of this project is to create a comprehensive database schema for a hospital, including tables for patients, doctors, admissions, and provinces.
-This database will facilitate the management of patient information, doctor details, admissions records, and provincial data within the hospital system.
+- The objective of this project is to develop a database schema for a hospital, with table for patients, physicians, admissions, and provinces.
+  The hospital system will find it easier to manage patient data, physician information, admissions records, and province data with the help of this database.

+# Content
+- schema.sql: This file contains the SQL commands used to create the structure of the database tables, relationships and constraints.
+-

 ## Schema Diagram:

-Database Creation:
-This database was created using SQL Server Management Studio.
-The following SQL queries can found in hospital_db document

 ## Table Creation